-In New Zealand the most popular frequency of use ranged between daily, weekly and every other day (\sim 26%, 22% and 18% respectively).
-In South Africa most of the usage was daily (\sim 55%), then 3-hourly (\sim 12%) and every other day (~9%).
+In New Zealand the most popular frequency of use ranged between daily, weekly and every other day (~ 26%, 22% and 18% respectively).
+In South Africa the vast majority of usage was daily (~55%), then 3-hourly (~12%) and every other day (~9%).
 From these results it seems that most people will only look at a forecast once a day, probably for planning purposes.
 This agrees with the finding of Silver, (2015), where they found that people might consult a forecasting service once during the planning of an outdoors activity.
 In the context of this study, it will be an ocean and coastal related activity.
-While South African participants consult forecasts at a higher frequency, New Zealand participants had much more experience compared to the South African respondents. ~54% of New Zealand respondents had over 10 years' experience using metocean forecasting platforms. ~ 20% had 10 years' experience (refer to
+While South African users consult forecasts at a higher frequency, New Zealand users had much more experience compared to the South African respondents. ~54% of New Zealand respondents had over 10 years' experience using metocean forecasting 260 platforms. ~ 20% had 10 years' experience (refer to